Auvernier and Lake Neuchâtel

 Fishing and viticulture were the main economic activities until 1945.
 The heraldry of the village

-The town is also known for the castle of Auvernier from 1559 and other buildings, squares and medieval streets.
+The town is also known for its castle of Auvernier, built in 1559, as well as other notable buildings, squares, and medieval streets.

 (Source and further information: www.hls-dhs-dss.ch, Auvernier, Michel Egloff et Germain Hausmann, 2019; https://www.milvignes.ch).